 Types of Magnet Therapy and Their Uses

 Static magnets come in various strengths.
 The units for measuring magnet strength are gauss and tesla.
 One tesla equals 10,000 gauss.
 A refrigerator magnet, for example, is around 50 gauss.
-Therapeutic magnets measure anywhere from 300 to 5,000 gauss.
+Therapeutic magnets measure anywhere from 300-5,000 gauss.